 As you search for each peer reference, there may be some who do not appear in search results.
 Peer references need to be listed on Martindale.com – otherwise you will not be able to add them to your list and therefore they cannot rate you.
 If someone does not appear in search results, go to Martindale.com to see if they display their name differently on our website (John Smith vs. J. William Smith, for example).

 Attorneys who are not listed on Martindale.com but would like to be can submit their information here: Submit a Basic Profile

 RULE #2 – It’s all about the email address (in our database, that is!)

-- As you search for each peer reference, some names may appear but you will not be able to add them to your list.
+As you search for each peer reference, some names may appear but you will not be able to add them to your list.
 In most circumstances, the reason is because they do not have an email address in our database.
-Each peer reference needs to have a current email address with us, otherwise you will not be able to add them to your peer reference list and therefore they cannot rate you.
+Each peer reference needs to have a current email address with us so we can contact them.
+Otherwise, you will not be able to add them to your peer reference list and therefore they cannot rate you.